AnaghaK/anaghak.github.io/index.md

 permalink: /

 pubs:
+    - title:   "Planning for Attacker Entrapment in Adversarial Settings"
+      author:  "B. Cates, A. Kulkarni, S. Sreedharan"
+      journal: "in Proceedings of International Conference on Automated Planning and Scheduling (ICAPS) 2023."
+      url:     ""

     - title:   "Trajectory Constraint Heuristics for Optimal Probabilistic Planning"
       author:  "J. Peterson, A. Kulkarni, E. Keyder, J. Kim, S. Zilberstein"
       journal: "in Proceedings of International Symposium on Combinatorial Search (SoCS) 2022."